-Some engineering slang words and expressions are downright funny.
-While others you need to know to work in the engineering profession.
+Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

 Engineering slang words and expressions’ list

-A monkey fucking a football: doing poor quality work.
+A monkey fucking a football: Delivering poor quality work.

 “The work of those contractors is like monkeys fucking a football.”